 How to use web traffic

-Ultimately, understanding your web traffic is worthless if you don’t put it to good use.
-Consider adopting a marketing analytics tool like HubSpot, Marketo, or Adobe Analytics to make the biggest impact with your web traffic.
-Then, make a habit of running regular reports to keep track of how your web traffic is performing and make adjustments accordingly.
-Not only will this grow your customer base, but it will also drive your overall revenue goals.
+Ultimately, understanding your website traffic is worthless if you don’t put it to good use.
+Consider adopting a marketing analytics tool like HubSpot, Google Analytics, Marketo, or Adobe Analytics to make the biggest impact with your website traffic.
+Then, make a habit of running regular reports to keep track of how your site traffic is performing and make adjustments accordingly.
+Not only will this grow your potential customer base, but it will also drive your overall revenue goals.

 This article was originally published on July 2, 2015.
-It was updated by Kaiti Norton.
+It was updated by Amy Yang.